mamerida/my_proyect/README.md

 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)

-The bot use **webSocket** to play with differents opponents at same time.
+The bot use **webSocket with ws** to play with differents opponents at same time.

 ## Tools 🛠️
 <p align="left">